Arithmetic subsequences in a random ordering of an additive set

 \proof Let $a,r\in [1,n]^d$.
 Writing $a = (a_1, a_2, \ldots, a_d)$ and $r= (r_1,r_2,\ldots,r_d)$, the arithmetic progression

 has entries in $[1,n]^d$ if and only if the projection onto the $j$th coordinate

 is an arithmetic progression and has entries in $[1,n]^d$ for every $1\leq j\leq d$.
 All but one of the projections may be a trivial progression, with $r=0$.
 We did not count the trivial progressions in Lemma~\the\kperms\ because we were counting sequences without repetition, so by including the $n$ trivial progressions, the number of valid pairs $(a_j,r_j)$ increases to $P_{nk}+n$ for any $j$.
-Forming the product over all $j$, we arrive at $(P_{nk}+n)^d$, but here we have also counted $n^d$ undesirable trivial progressions in $\ZZ^d$.
+Forming the product over all $j$, we arrive at $(P_{nk}+n)^d$, but we also counted $n^d$ undesirable trivial progressions in $\ZZ^d$.
 Subtracting them proves the lemma.\slug

-We were quite careful with the calculations in these lemmas, but to prove our first main result, we will only need the fact that $P_{nkd}\sim n^{2d}/(k-1)^d$.
+We were quite careful with the calculations in these lemmas, but to prove our first main result, we will only need the fact that $P_{nkd}\sim_n n^{2d}/(k-1)^d$.
 The bulk of the work is done in the next lemma, which has been formulated more generally so that it may be reused in later sections.
 We will require the gamma function $\Gamma(z) = \int_0^\infty x^{z-1}e^{-x}\,dx$, which, in this form, is defined for all complex numbers with $\Re z > 0$ and for all nonnegative integers, $\Gamma(n+1) = n!$ (a classic treatment can be found in~\ref{15}).
-Our main result relies on the fact that the gamma function is strictly increasing on the interval $(\mu, \infty)$, where $\mu \approx 1.4616$, as well as the fact that the ratio $\Gamma(x+1)/\Gamma(x)$ approaches infinity as $x\to\infty$ along the real axis.
-Note that for any $f:\NN\to \RR$, there exists a function $g:\RR\to\RR$, analytic on all of $\RR$, such that $g(n) = f(n)$ for all $n\in \NN$.
+Our main result relies on the fact that for any $f:\NN\to \RR$, there exists a function $g:\RR\to\RR$, analytic on all of $\RR$, such that $g(n) = f(n)$ for all $n\in \NN$.
 (This is a special case of a result of basic complex analysis; see for example,~\ref{1}, page\ 197.)